Tambopata Macaw Project

 The following relationships have been discovered:

 - Daily weather has a strong influence on the number of parrots that use the lick: least on rainy days and the most on clear sunny days.

 - The seasonal climate changes drive the fluctuations in the annual food supply for parrots and macaws (flowers, unripe fruits, and ripe fruits).
 Food availability is apparently lowest at the end of the wet season and early dry season (March – July) and highest in the early to mid wet season December and January.

 - Annual fluctuations in food supply drive two things: the annual movements of parrots to and from the area around Tambopata Research Center and the time they breed.

 – During the seasons of lowest food availability, the birds apparently leave the area around TRC as the number of birds in the forest drops dramatically from April – July.

 – The timing of breeding is apparently driven by the food supply: the number of parrot species breeding is closely correlated with the number of trees in fruit or flower.
 However, not all species breed simultaneously.
 Smaller species apparently breed earlier than larger ones.

-- The movements of parrots out of the area during periods of low food abundance reduce the number of birds using the clay lick.
+- Movements of parrots out of the area during periods of low food abundance reduce the number of birds using the clay lick.
 In addition, when food supplies are high, the birds apparently congregate in the vicinity of the lick.